e-conomic/vml-docs/docs/authentication.md

 )
 ```

-In case your request is improperly authenticated, you will receive the a response with the status code `401` and a payload like this:
+In case the API is unable to authenticate your request, you will receive a response with the status code `401` and a payload like this:

 ```json
 {